looprock/slack-gateway/README.md

 channels - optional channels (additional to default/path defined channel)

 ```
-{"topic": "test", "message": "test with channels as a string"}
+{"topic": "test", "message": "this is just a topic test"}

-{"topic": "test", "message": "test with channels as a string", "channels": "random"}
+{"host": "foo.bar.com", "message": "this is just a host test"}

 {"host": "test", "message": "test with channels as a string", "channels": "random"}

-{"topic": "test", "message": "test with channels as a string", "channels": ["random","general"]}
+{"topic": "test", "message": "test with channels as a list", "channels": ["random","general"]}
 ```

 # from logstash